Dunedan/mbp-2016-linux/README.md

 * On the Touch Bar models the FaceTime HD camera is working out of the box.
   ([linux/commit/7b848ed](https://github.com/torvalds/linux/commit/7b848ed60f409ce860023c79aa9a5c8d1833ebab))
+  * Includes support for the Alpine Ridge 4C 2016 Thunderbolt Chip used in the Macbooks

 #### 4.14

 * Includes the foundation for upstreaming the